ptabasso2/springtest4/README.md

   * `x-datadog-span-id`
   * `x-datadog-sampling-priority`

-* (Note that this one doesn't need to be declared as a bean as it is managed under the hood by the spring framework).
+(Note that this one doesn't need to be declared as a bean as it is managed under the hood by the spring framework).
 * We will rely on `tracer.inject()/extract()` method invocations to show how context propagation occurs on both sides

 On the Rest client side (Upstream)
 * A map structure `mapinject` (`HashMap` type) that will hold the various headers is declared.
 There are already two custom headers present as an example.
-That structure will be reused to add the additional headers (`trace-id`, `span-id` and `sampling-priority-id`) when invoking the `tracer.inject()` method
+That data structure will be reused to add the additional headers (`trace-id`, `span-id` and `sampling-priority-id`) when invoking the `tracer.inject()` method
-* A `HttpHeaders` object that will wrap the map above and that will be used when issuing the http request through an `HttpEntity` object.
+* An `HttpHeaders` object that will wrap the map above and that will be used when issuing the http request through an `HttpEntity` object.
 * `RestTemplate`'s `postForEntity()` method is used to execute a POST operation on the `/Downstream` endpoint, while sending headers at the same time.

 On the Rest server side (Downstream)

 * A map structure `mapextract` (`HashMap` type) that will be filled with the headers received from the http request through the `HttpServletRequest` object.